Skip to main content

 2. Following communication with the instructor and program coordinator abroad, if the student believes that the grade issue has not been resolved, the student may submit an appeal to the Director of Global Learning for review by completing the Global Learning Appeal Request form.
 The appeal must be submitted by the end of the fourth week following the Office of the Registrar posting the overseas grades to the SCU transcript.
 Students should include screenshots, emails, or medical documentation.
 The Director of Global Learning is responsible for the decision.

-3. The student may request that the Director of Global Learning present their appeal to the Associate Provost for International Programs for review.
-The Associate Provost will review the appeal, and determine a final resolution.
-The decision of the Associate Provost is final.
+3. The student may request that the Director of Global Learning present their appeal to the Vice Provost for International Programs for review.
+The Vice Provost will review the appeal, and determine a final resolution.
+The decision of the Vice Provost is final.

 4. A grade appeal based on an accommodation need will be referred to the 504 office and resolved in the disability grievance procedure.